 - Brain function.
 The neural connections, brain cell growth, and brain chemistry are factors in mood regulation.
 There is some scientific evidence that chemical imbalances in the brain may contribute to the onset of depression.

 - Temperament.
 Personality traits, such as how excitable or how sensitive we are by nature can factor into depression.

 - Stressful life events.
 People respond in their own unique way, often based on temperament, to stressful life events.
-Grief and loss, trauma, abuse, and many difficult life events can result in sustained and chronic depressed mood.
+Grief and loss, trauma, abuse, and many difficult life events can result in sustained and chronic depressed moods.

 - Medical conditions.
-Some health conditions can contribute to depressions, such as Alzheimer’s disease, cancer, lupus, stroke, HIV, Parkinson’s disease, and erectile dysfunction in men.
+Some health conditions can contribute to depression, such as Alzheimer’s disease, cancer, lupus, stroke, HIV, Parkinson’s disease, and erectile dysfunction in men.
 Some medications can also cause depression as a side effect of the drug.